 What were some of the challenges of putting this guide together?

 The guide took nearly six years to complete.
 One challenge was processing all the photos.
 There were thousands of photos.
 He processed a lot of the photos, but some were used, and others were not.
-He also did the work for the guide outside of his work hours on was weekends, nights and holidays.
+He also did the work outside of his work hours -on was weekends, nights and holidays.
 He would sit at family gatherings with his laptop and edit photos The deep edging to process all the photos was endless.